ebi-gdp/docs/docs/intro.md

 * Please do not upload real genomes to the platform
 * We use synthetic genomes like [HAPNEST](https://pubmed.ncbi.nlm.nih.gov/37647640/) for testing
 * The platform and documentation is **being actively developed and tested**
+* Once submitted, a job may take **several hours** to start running, depending on how many jobs are in the queue
+  * You'll get an email once the job has completed

 :::